 Senior officers are elected by members and lead the SSTUWA’s advocacy and lobbying processes, developing and implementing policy under the guidance of member elected union State Council and Executive.

 Promoting the benefits of properly funded and accessible public education for all is a key area of the SSTUWA’s operations.
-Our dedicated campaign team runs initiatives such as Putting Our Kids First, Tafe Works and Fairer Funding Now to ensure issues which impact on all our members and on their students of all ages are kept at the forefront of the community’s mind.
+Our team runs initiatives to ensure issues which impact on our members and on students of all ages are kept at the forefront of the community’s mind.

-Three full-time member assist staff are supported by a team of organisers, advocates and legal advisors in offering advice to members during business hours.
-In 2017 the Member Assist team handled over 6000 phone inquiries and around 4000 emails on issues ranging from working conditions to OSH matters and grievances.
+Three full-time Member Assist staff are supported by a team of organisers, advocates and legal advisors in offering advice to members during business hours.
+Each year the Member Assist team handles around 6,000 phone enquiries and about 4,000 emails on issues ranging from working conditions to OSH matters and grievances.